Breaking the Hourglass Phenomenon of Residual Quantization: Enhancing the Upper Bound of Generative Retrieval: Methods and Experiments

 \subsection{Variable Length of SID}

 Another simple method is to adaptively remove the top tokens of the second layer, making the semantic ID a variable-length structure.
 Here, a top@K strategy is used, with p as a threshold.
 This approach ensures that the distribution remains unchanged while reducing the impact of the hourglass effect selectively.
 What's more, the spatial capacity is sufficient, i.e., $M^L \rightarrow M^L + K(M^{L-2} - M^{L-1})$.
+Note that the choice of top-k depends on the actual data distribution, so ablation testing is necessary.
+In summary, while this method is simple and efficient, it is not optimal and can only alleviate, but not completely resolve, the hourglass phenomenon.